squedo/ML-projects/readme.md

 # ML projects

 --------------------------------------------------------------
-Aim is to practice Machine learning with different dataset On a periodic basis the project will be reviewed to update and do improvements on the different versions
+Aim is to practice Machine learning with different datasets.

+On a periodic basis projects will be reviewed to update and do improvements on the different versions.